bentoml/BentoML/README.md

 server](#serving-via-rest-api), or a CLI command when [running as a CLI tool](#use-as-cli-tool).

+The `DataframeHandler` will transform either HTTP request or CLI command arguments into a pandas Dataframe and pass it down to user defined API function.
+BentoML also provides `JsonHandler`, 'ImageHandler' and `TensorHandler`.

-Now you can save your trained model for prodcution use with this custom BentoService class:
+Next, to save your trained model for prodcution use with this custom BentoService class:

 ```python